DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 ![Rinne](./p138.jpg)

 Be a good child and go to sleep already.
-With sidelong glance towards rolling around Rinne, Kay dropped his shoulders.
+With sidelong glance towards rolling around Rinne, Kai dropped his shoulders.

 -------------------------------------------------------------------------------